ANITAMALI/UavProject/readme.md

 # MaizeFieldAnalyzer

-A Python application that detects maize sprouts in UAV images using a custom‑trained YOLOv10 model, stitches the shots into a single orthomosaic, and overlays a plant‑density heat‑map for quick agronomic insights.
+A Python application that detects maize sprouts in UAV images using a custom‑trained YOLOv10 model, stitches the shots into a single orthomosaic, and outputs a plant‑density heat‑map for quick agronomic insights.

 ---